Our Diverse Drumming Community

 Local artist, David Hynes is the creator of an original art/musical instrument called Conundrum III.
 Conundrum III is a 12-foot long cedar strip canoe covered in a rawhide skin, turning it into a 12-ft long, canoe-shaped "canoedrum".
 There are two Conundrums in the world; Conundrum II is on permanent display at the Canadian Canoe Museum in Peterborough Canada, and the other is in David's possession and has been taken on tour to various venues in Canada and the United States.
 The Conundrum is unique in its canoe construction, its powerful sound, and the magic of its communal nature.
 It has been described as an 'iconic Canadian musical instrument" and, as you can see at the YouTube links, it creates excitement and joy wherever it goes.

 The Conundrum bonds people of all ages, walks of life, ethnicities, abilities and cultures creating a harmonious symbioses that is joyful and infectious.

 Roots and Branches Dance Program focuses on the dances, stories and movements of the African Diaspora.

 Canadian drummer Joey Muha is a virtual YouTube sensation.
 Videos of his energetic and skillful solo drumming have gained him worldwide popularity with an incredible 150 million combined views!
 His delightful drumming to iconic hits like Surfin USA and popular children’s songs like I’m A Little Teapot is sure to put you in a happy Festival mood!
-Don’t miss his performance on Sunday at 12:30pm.
+Don’t miss his performance on Sunday.

 The Joy Lapps Project